 Alternative to History NCERT Books

-In this post on NCERT books for Prelims preparation I have suggested that you should refer old syllabus NCERTs for Ancient and Medieval Indian history.
-The NCERTs I am referring to are Ancient India by RS Sharma and Medieval India by Satish Chandra.
+All IAS Aspirants should read NCERT text books to cover History syllabus of IAS Preliminary and Mains exam.
+I have already listed the important NCERT Books for UPSC.
+In this post on NCERT books for IAS preparation I have suggested that you should refer old syllabus NCERTs for Ancient and Medieval Indian history.
+The NCERTs I am referring to are Ancient India by RS Sharma, Medieval India by Satish Chandra and Modern India by Bipin Chandra.
 Unfortunately, these old syllabus NCERTs are no longer in circulation and even used books are very hard to find for most aspirants.

-For this reason I am suggesting alternatives to these NCERTs written by the same renowned authors – RS Sharma and Satish Chandra that are available for purchase online and contain the same information as found in their NCERT versions.
-(Thanks to user Kaustuv for providing the links).
+For this reason I am suggesting alternatives to these History NCERT books written by the same renowned authors – RS Sharma, Satish Chandra and Bipin Chnadra that are available for purchase online and contain the same information as found in their NCERT versions.

 India’s Ancient Past – RS Sharma

 The first book is India’s Ancient Past by RS Sharma, renowned authority on Ancient Indian history and author of the NCERT text book I referred to.
 A little excerpt about this book from its online page:

 This book deals specifically with the origin of various empires and religious cultures in the growing periods of India.
 It also charts the beginnings of different geographical, linguistic, and ecological phenomenon.

 Sharma also gives information regarding the cultures dominating in the Neolithic, Vedic periods and during the Harappan Civilization.